An Investigation of the Channel Capacity of Bacterial Chemotactic Sensors for Low Chemoattractant Concentrations: Methods

 \section{Methods}

-To evaluate how well the receptor cluster can sense ligand concentration, its sensor properties can be described by three performance metrics: Channel capacity, effective hill coefficient, and dynamic range.
-We compute these metrics from the MWC activity curve $p_{\mathrm{active}}(c)$ and sweep seven model parameters: the allosteric constant $L_0$, the four state-dependent dissociation constants $K_{d}^{(I),1}$, $K_{d}^{(A),1}$, $K_{d}^{(I),2}$, $K_{d}^{(A),2}$, and the Tar/Tsr receptor copy numbers $N_1$ and $N_2$.
+To evaluate how well the receptor cluster can sense ligand concentration, its sensor properties are quantified by three performance metrics: channel capacity, dynamic range, and effective Hill coefficient.
+These metrics are computed from the MWC activity curve $p(c)$ while sweeping seven model parameters: the allosteric constant $L_0$, the four state-dependent dissociation constants $K_d^{(I),1}$, $K_d^{(A),1}$, $K_d^{(I),2}$, $K_d^{(A),2}$, and the Tar/Tsr receptor copy numbers $N_1$ and $N_2$.

-To visualize how these metrics depend on parameters, we plot two-dimensional slices through the seven-dimensional landscape as heatmaps.
-In each panel, the two plotted parameters span the axes, while the remaining five parameters are aggregated by taking the per-pixel median over all sampled values, yielding a representative summary of performance across the full sweep.
-Axes for $K_{d}^{(s),i}$ and $L_0$ are displayed on logarithmic scales, while axes for $N_1$ and $N_2$ are linear.
+For each strain operating point, we perform a seven-dimensional parameter sweep by constructing a grid centered around it (Table \ref{tab:1}).
+Each parameter is varied independently around its reference value while all others are held fixed, with logarithmic spacing used for the allosteric and dissociation constants and linear spacing used for the receptor copy numbers.
+This procedure defines a discrete seven-dimensional hyper-rectangle surrounding the strain operating point, on which all three performance metrics are evaluated.

-For visualization purposes, heatmap color scales are rescaled using percentile clipping, with limits set by the 2nd and 98th percentiles of the metric values within each panel.
-This procedure prevents extreme outliers from saturating the colormap and allows internal structure near biologically relevant regions to be resolved.
-All numerical analyses, correlations, and gradient calculations are performed on the unclipped data.
+To analyze and present the results of the sweep, we extract lower-dimensional representations from the seven-dimensional parameter sweep in the Supplementary Information Sec.
+S3.
+Two-parameter slices are visualized as heatmaps, in which two parameters span the axes while the remaining five are fixed at the strain operating point (Table~\ref{tab:1}).
+The twenty strain operating points are overlaid on these heatmaps as reference markers to indicate where the strains sit in the seven-dimensional parameter sweep.
+For visualization purposes, heatmap color scales are rescaled using percentile clipping (2nd–98th percentile); all numerical analyses are performed on the unclipped data.
+One-dimensional slices are additionally used to generate channel capacity, dynamic range, and effective Hill coefficient curves along individual parameter directions.